-Farming items with a 5% spawn rate, especially in bulk, can quickly turn into a monotonous chore.
+Farming held items with a 5% spawn rate, especially in bulk, can quickly turn into a monotonous chore.

 But there are moves and Abilities that can streamline the process.